 The colorful iMacs did an excellent job of grabbing the public’s attention.
 In fact, hundreds of products showed up in storefronts around the country inspired by the form and color of the iMacs.
 But design trends, like fashion, only last so long.
 Apple experimented with Flower Power and Blue Dalmatian iMacs, but they didn’t have the same impact.
 When the design team reconsidered how they could move forward with the design of the iMac, they changed the form.
 The pivoting white sunflower iMac allowed the screen to float in mid-air so that the user could focus on the screen’s image.
 The move to the aluminum gray iMac on a pedestal allowed Apple to use a heavier monitor and allowed the image on the screen to take center place.
 Removing the color and decoration allowed the designers to focus on a crisp, clear form.
 The iMac became an object of precise engineering with the a kind of clarity found in Renaissance sculpture.

 Or perhaps there is another explanation.
 Gifford Phillips, founder of the Phillips Collection in DC, asked Mark Rothko in the 1950s, “Am I right…color means more to than any other element?”
 To which Rothko replied, “No, not color, but measures.”
 (Mark Rothko from the Inside Out, p.
 53).
 Rothko wasn’t principally concerned with color.
 He was concerned with measures.
-He agonized over form.
-But how could someone who painted rectangles agonize over form?
-How can Apple who manufacturers rectangles agonize over form?
-The lowly rectangle serves the human form.
-When a device feels right, it possesses a magically quality of being an extension of the self and not merely an object outside the self.
+He agonized over the measurements of the rectangles.
+But how could someone who painted rectangles agonize over their size?
+How can Apple who manufacturers rectangles agonize over their form?

-Mark Rothko made humble rectangles float effortlessly on the canvas.
 What fits the human form more than a rectangle?
 Doors are rectangles, windows are rectangles, as are houses, beds, couches, sinks, mirrors, TVs, smartphones, tablets, and so many other things.
-The rectangle is a human form.
-After ten years of painting them in color, he removed the color.
-He removed the last possible element of perceived decoration so that the clarity of form could take on a new voice.
+The rectangle is so human a form we forget its there.
+After ten years of painting rectangles in color, Rothko removed the color.
+He removed the last possible element of decoration so that the emotional tension present in the painting could take on a new life.
 Before he painted a number of his color paintings, Rothko drew them in black and white in order to get the proportions correct.
-Any architect building a dwelling place for the human form will tell you that you draw the space, the rectangles, before you pick the paint color and place the decorations.
+If color was the most critical element in the painting, he wouldn’t labored so hard to draw rectangles.